Oghma-Infinium/Vagabond/README.md

  4. Right click on Skyrim SE and click on properties, untick the `Enable Steam Overlay while in-game` option.

- 5. Remove/disable any 3rd party antivirus such as Webroot or Bitdefender.
+ 5. Remove or disable any 3rd party antivirus such as Webroot or Bitdefender.
 These programs **will absolutely** cause issues with your Vagabond installation due to how MO2's Virtual File Staging works.

 #### Pagefile and Crash Prevention